Searching for the best WordPress email newsletter plugins to send emails to your subscribers without leaving your WordPress dashboard?

 On the other hand, if you want the ability to actually manage your subscribers and send them custom emails using a drag-and-drop builder, we think MailPoet is the best newsletter plugin, which is why we made it!

 MailPoet lets you grow your newsletter list, manage your subscribers, and send them one-off or automatic emails all from your WordPress dashboard.
 Better yet, unlike most other newsletter plugins, MailPoet includes its own built-in sending service, which means you can completely avoid the frustration of trying to troubleshoot why your emails are going to spam.

-Everything is free for up to 1,000 subscribers – you’ll only need to pay once you cross over that 1,000 mark (which is a good “problem” to have!).
+It’s free to use up to 1,000 subscribers – you’ll only need to pay once you cross over that 1,000 mark (which is a good “problem” to have!), or if you want to get access to advanced functionality.
 To get started, install the free MailPoet plugin from WordPress.org today.